cplain/cplain.github.io/_posts/2015-10-21-improving-gradle-flavours.markdown

 &nbsp;

 We are definitely making progress!
 We have one nice clean place where we can see all our values and settings for our different builds.
+And better still it is totally isolated from the rest of the code!

 &nbsp;